MuhammadHussain06/ai-inference-overhead-harness/README.md

 - **Single-node only** — no multi-region/network-hop simulation.
 - **"Network overhead" = Docker bridge-network overhead** — `estimatedNetworkOverheadMs` reflects the bridge/NAT path between two containers on one host, not a real network hop, plus a small serialization-estimation error.
-- **k6 shares cores with the services under test** on a minimum-spec (6-core) host — k6, the Docker daemon, and host OS all run unpinned on the same cores being measured.
+- **k6 is pinned to its own cpuset (`6-7`), separate from python-service (`0-2`) and transaction-service (`3-5`), and verified live each rep** — this stops k6 from directly contending with the services under test for cgroup-level scheduling slots.
+It does not isolate any of the three from the Docker daemon or the rest of the host OS, which remain unpinned; on a minimum-spec (8-core) host they still share physical cores with everything else running on the machine.
-- **No independent proof k6 wasn't the bottleneck** — `http_req_blocked` diagnostics are a partial check only.
+- **`http_req_blocked` diagnostics are a partial check only** — they can't independently prove k6 never became the bottleneck at high concurrency.
+- **k6 is capped at 2 CPUs** — at high VUS counts, check `http_req_blocked` before trusting results, since a resource-starved load generator can look like service degradation.
+- **OOM kills are checked per cell** (`docker inspect --format '{{.State.OOMKilled}}'`) and logged to `run_failures_log.txt`, but a killed container ends that cell's data — re-run any flagged cells.
 - **Instrumentation overhead is measured, not removed** — the `calibration` target bounds it as a floor; it stays baked into the AI/mock numbers.
-- **No verification the two `cpuset` ranges are on distinct physical cores** rather than SMT siblings.
+- **No verification the three `cpuset` ranges (python/java/k6) are on distinct physical cores** rather than SMT siblings.
 - **Pinning assumes a native Linux Docker host** — on Docker Desktop (macOS/Windows), `cpuset` inside the VM has no fixed relationship to physical cores.
 - **CPU governor/frequency is a single per-suite snapshot**, not per-repetition — won't catch mid-run thermal throttling.
 - **Synthetic, uniformly-random feature vectors** — the licensed dataset can't be bundled, so `randomFeatures()` draws in a rough PCA-shaped range instead.